 Meanwhile, soften the gelatine in a bowl of cold water for 5 minutes.
 Squeeze the water from the gelatine and add to the hot coconut milk, stirring to dissolve the gelatine.

 Pour the cream into a large bowl.
-Strain the coconut milk onto the cream, removing the pandan leaves and orange zest, and stir to combine.
+Strain the coconut milk onto the cream, removing the pandan leaves and orange rind, and stir to combine.

 To make the palm sugar syrup, put the sugar and water in a heavy-based saucepan.
 Heat gently, stirring, until the sugar dissolves, then simmer without stirring for around 15 minutes, until roughly reduced by half.
 When small bubbles appear on the surface, remove from the heat immediately.
 Strain into a jug and leave to cool.